ni/nimble/packages/nimble-components/src/table/specs/table-column-specs/table-column-mapping.md

 -   `key`: string | number | boolean | undefined
 -   `label`: string - display text

-#### Mapping element (placeholder):
+#### Mapping element (blank):

-The placeholder mapping element will display an empty cell.
-A group row associated with a placeholder mapping will display the mapping's text.
-The purpose of the placeholder mapping element is to allow clients to avoid cluttering their table with information that isn't particularly helpful to a user (e.g. that the state of a system is 'idle') while still having a good grouping experience that ensures group rows are not blank.
+The blank mapping element will display an empty cell.
+A group row associated with a blank mapping will display the mapping's text.
+The purpose of the blank mapping element is to allow clients to avoid cluttering their table with information that isn't particularly helpful to a user (e.g. that the state of a system is 'idle') while still having a good grouping experience that ensures group rows are not blank.

 _Component Name_

--   `nimble-mapping-placeholder`
+-   `nimble-mapping-blank`

 _Props/Attrs_